mvac7/SDCC_AY38910BF_Lib/README.md

 ## Description

-C function library with functions to be able to play sounds and/or music with the PSG AY-3-8910.
+C function libraries with functions to play sounds and/or music with the PSG AY-3-8910 or compatibles.

 This project consists of two libraries that complement each other:
 - **PSG_AY38910BF** Includes only the functions necessary to play songs or effects (requires third-party libraries).